0xk1f0/dotfiles/guides/install.md

 > This File cotains some Info for inital Install of a new Arch-based System
 >
+> The setup includes Full Disk Encryption, which you can and SHOULD use because your data is important
+>
 > Most Things in here are done as stated in the [ArchWiki](https://wiki.archlinux.org/title/Installation_guide)

 ---